max-evolve/max-evolve.github.io/_resources/2025-01-01-product-execution-questions.md

 3. Tradeoff evaluation
 4. A/B Testing

 The north star and RCA type questions are the most common ones and where you should spend 80% of your time practicing these.
-Let’s deep dive into all 4 types of these questions.
+Let's deep dive into all 4 types of these questions.

 ## **Question Type #1:** North Star / **Success Metrics**

 Sample questions of this type are:

-- What’s the most important metric for Airbnb?
+- What's the most important metric for Airbnb?
 - What metrics would you track upon launching a new e-commerce website?

 Metrics questions test your ability to reason about and apply metrics.
-I solved these using the the [“GAME” framework](https://hackernoon.com/metrics-game-framework-5e3dce1be8ac) which is an effective way to think about metrics:
+I solved these using the the ["GAME" framework](https://hackernoon.com/metrics-game-framework-5e3dce1be8ac) which is an effective way to think about metrics:

 - **G**oal: Define goals for the product.
 What is our product vision?
 Where do we see the product growing in the next five years?
 - **A**ctions: What actions do we want our users to take that support these goals?
 - **M**etrics: Which metrics capture these actions?
-Tracking these metrics helps indicate if our users are taking the **Actions** that align with our product’s **Goals**.
+Tracking these metrics helps indicate if our users are taking the **Actions** that align with our product's **Goals**.
 - **E**valuate: What is the one north star metric that the CEO would want to look at for this product (north star metrics are metrics that capture the core value of your product)?
 How might the other metrics be a false-positive or false-negative?
 Mentioning the tradeoffs and potential areas of concern with the selected metrics showcases a holistic thinking approach to the interviewers.

-**Example: You’re the PM of YouTube’s Analytics.
+**Example: You're the PM of YouTube's Analytics.
 What would you pick as the three key metrics, and why?**

 In this question, let's try to apply the GAME framework that we had mentioned above:

 ### **Goal**

 First, let's define the overall goal for YouTube as a organisation.
 There are a variety of goals we can select, and they would all be great answers.
 Overall, YouTube's goal is to provide entertaining and educational video content to users.
 YouTube also has a subscription plan, called YouTube Red, that charges users a monthly subscription fee to access premium and ad-free content.
 Some reasonable goals could be: user retention or engagement.
-In this case, let’s select user engagement as the key metric - YouTube wants to see its users getting the most out of the platform.
+In this case, let's select user engagement as the key metric - YouTube wants to see its users getting the most out of the platform.

 **Note**: Generally, revenue is NOT a recommended goal.
 Revenue is usually a byproduct of delivering an incredible and worthwhile user experience.
 But there could be products which are in the phase where you would want to have monetisation as the goal.